Candidates - NT Legislative Assembly

 Campaign advertising and authorisation

-Candidates, political parties, commentators, publishers, broadcasters and the media are advised to familiarise themselves with the electoral offences listed in the Electoral Act.
+Candidates, political parties, commentators, publishers, broadcasters and the media are advised to familiarise themselves with the electoral offences listed in the Electoral Act 2004.

 All campaign material or electoral matter, both printed and in electronic format, must clearly state:

 - the name and address of the person authorising the advertisement (a PO Box is not permitted)

 - if printed, the name and address of the printing company stated at the end

 What is campaign material or electoral matter?